m-roeck/energy-bricks/README.md

 ## Overview
-Energy Bricks is a simple framework for analyzing wholesale energy market risk exposure.
+Energy Bricks is a simple framework for analyzing wholesale energy market risk exposure for wholesale electricity buyers with C&I facilities.
 The tool utilizes day-ahead Locational Marginal Price forecasting to identify hours with high price and market exposure.
 To-date the tool is built for NEISO, and utilizes several different regression and ML models for forecasting.

 Features include:

 * Day-Ahead Locational Marginal Pricing, used to inform hourly risk and cost management strategies.
 * Visualization of wholesale prices against forecasts, utilizing model validation data.
 * Trained regression and machine learning pipelines for nodal price forecasting in NEISO.

+## Usage

+Energy Bricks has two primary components: (1) a data pipeline and trained forecasting models to forecast LMP pricing, and (2) a dashboard that combines pricing with site-specific information, namely demand and power purchase agreements.

+#### Data Pipeline and Forecasting Models

+The forecasting model is built in Jupyter Notebooks, and can be found in the 'notebooks' folder of this repository.
+The actual models are built using pycaret, but can also be loaded directly.
+For more information on the data pipeline, see the following section.

+#### Dashboard

+The dashboard houses two pages: (1) a visualization of model performance using validation data, and (2)

 ## Data Pipeline